 Both are great for muscle pain, but steam rooms are more effective when dealing with severe pain.

-Are sauna and steam rooms anti-inflammatory?
+Are saunas and steam rooms anti-inflammatory?

 Yes, both saunas and steam rooms can help reduce inflammation.